 Fractures come in a number of varieties, including closed or simple (in which the bone does not break the skin) and open or compound (in which the broken bone actually tears the skin); and incomplete (in which the bone cracks but does not break) or complete (indicating a total break).

-If surgery is required for a fractured hip, which is often the case in a compound or complex fractures, then the doctor may conduct open surgery to repair the afflicted hip bone.
-Alternately, a fractured hip could be repaired through arthroscopy (a procedure in which an illuminated instrument is used to inspect and, if needed, repair the hip).
+If surgery is required for a fractured hip, which is often the case in compound or complex fractures, then the doctor may conduct open surgery to repair the afflicted hip bone.
+Alternately, a fractured hip could be repaired through minimally invasive and percutaneous solutions to avoid large incisions and reduce pain from the procedure and quicken the healing process.

 Possible surgical remedies might include joint replacement by way of arthroplasty, hip resurfacing by way of metal capping, joint fusion, or the addition or removal of pieces of bone around the hip joint, to achieve enhanced joint stability above or below the hip joint to balance the weight better across the joint.